Why Change Now?

 Nobody wants their organisation to be the next Blockbuster, Kodak or Nokia

 Acknowledging the fear factor is essential.
-Because if you want to foster innovation, you need to motivate and empower people to explore new ideas and make decisions.
+Because if you want to foster innovation, you need to motivate and empower people to explore new ideas and make decisions, in essence to move out of their comfort zone.
 This requires trust.
 People need the confidence to take a certain amount of risk, safe in the knowledge that if things don’t go to plan nobody’s neck will be on the line.